himslm01/himslm01.github.io/java/utf8_character_encoding_windows.md

 }
 ```

-If I run the test in VSCode it fails - which is unexpected.because it fails in a
+If I run the test in VSCode it fails - which is unexpected.

 ![Test fails](../assets/images/java/utf8_character_encoding_windows_vscode_debug_wrong.png)

 Looking carefully at the text in the "Actual" column you can see that the conversion from the HTML entity `&pound;` to the character `£` worked.
 The failure is because the text in the "Expected" is the two characters `Â£` not the single `£` character I had in the source code.

-Why the two characters `Â£` ?
+## Why the two characters `Â£` ?

 In the [Windows Code Page 1252](https://en.wikipedia.org/wiki/Windows-1252) the `Â` character is composed of the hex byte `0xc2`, and the `£` character is composed of the hex byte`0xa3`.